WebHare/platform/whtree/jssdk/psp-base/README.md

 The `Response` object here is part of the Fetch API - you normally shouldn't be importing this from anywhere.

 Note that it's very common for processPush, processReturn and checkStatus to be nearly identical in implementation.
-Some providers may allow or even require you to do a status checck in your processPush or processReturn paths.
+Some providers may allow or even require you to do a status check in your processPush or processReturn paths.